-Whether you're new to the body-building scene or a seasoned veteran it's doubtless that you've been offered advice on just about every aspect of body-building.
+What are the 15 bodybuilding myths?
+If you’re new to bodybuilding no doubt you’ve been offered advice on every aspect of bodybuilding.
 Everyone seems to have an opinion on what is best, most effective, and proper.
-However, if you've been to a gym lately you've seen that although they "know" what is best, they don't look anything near an Arnold or Ronnie.
-This article is going to try and dissect 15 of the most common body-building myths.
+Have you been to a gym lately?
+Then you’ve seen that although they “know” what is best, they don’t look anything like Arnold or Ronnie.
+This article is going to try and dissect the 15 bodybuilding myths.

-With ESPN's anchor's ranting 24/7 about steroids in baseball, a wave of steroid-phobia has swept across the country.
-Tell a lot of people you use creatine and they'll get a serious look on their face and warn you about how dangerous it is.
-Totally disregarded is the fact that creatine is a naturally occurring substance, produced by their own bodies and found in meat.
+When ESPN’s anchor’s ranting 24/7 about steroids in baseball, a wave of steroid-phobia swept across the country.
+Tell a lot of people you use creatine and they’ll get a serious look on their face.
+Then they’ll warn you about how dangerous it is.
+Totally disregarded is the fact that creatine is a naturally occurring substance.
+It’s produced by their own bodies and found in meat.
 The simple fact is, creatine is not a steroid.

-The truth is that alcohol has an incredible impact on your body, especially its ability to build muscle.
-Consumption of alcohol lowers your testosterone (in men) and causes severe dehydration.
-If you're going to be serious it's best to just leave drinking behind.
-If that's not possible then try to keep the drinks to a minimum and drink as much water as possible.
+The truth is that alcohol has an incredible impact on your body.
+Especially its ability to build muscle.
+Consumption of alcohol lowers testosterone in men.
+It also causes severe dehydration.
+If you’re going to be serious it’s best to just leave drinking behind.
+If that’s not possible then keep the drinks to a minimum.
+Plus, drink as much water as possible.

-Instincts are great in many of places, the football field, the car, the bedroom… However, don't bring using an instinctual approach to weightlifting will most likely cause less than optimum results.
-To achieve optimum results requires a strict diet and if good diets were instinctual, weight wouldn't be the issue it is today.
+Instincts are great in many places.
+For example, the football field, the car, the bedroom.
+However, using an instinctual approach to weightlifting will cause less than optimum results.
+To achieve optimum results requires a strict diet.
+If good diets were instinctual, weight wouldn’t be the issue it is today.
 A scientific approach to bodybuilding will promote optimal gains.

 They have freakish builds with a combination of immense size and extreme vascularity.
-Unfortunately for the rest of us, this is more the byproduct of gifted genetics and steroids than the discovery of the Ultimate Workout Program™.
+Unfortunately for the rest of us, this is more the byproduct of gifted genetics and steroids.
+It’s not about the discovery of some Ultimate Workout Program.
 The truth is the workouts of the pros should be left to the pros (along with steroid use).
 It would help instead to listen to the advice of people with actual credentials (other than being freakish).

 If you can’t see your abdominal muscles and you’ve been working on them then the problem is with your overall body fat percentage.
 (Keep reading, the next myth is extremely related).

-As much as many infomercials would like to have you believe, there is no way to eliminate fat from one particular part of your body.
-To see those abs that you've working on you need to lower your overall body fat percentage.
-Try watching your diet more vigorously and doing some more cardio.
+Many infomercials would like to have you believe otherwise.
+But, there is no way to eliminate fat from one particular part of your body.
+To see those abs that you’ve working on you need to lower your overall body fat percentage.
+Try watching your diet more vigorously.
+Also, start doing some more cardio.

 The main determinant in the shape of a particular muscle is genetics.
-It isn't possible to develop outstanding peaks on your biceps if your genetics won't allow it.
-Next time you hear someone telling you to do a certain type of curl to develop a particular aspect of your arm follow these instructions.
+It isn’t possible to develop outstanding peaks on your biceps if your genetics won’t allow it.
+What should you do the next time someone tells you to do a certain curl to develop a particular aspect of your arm?
+Follow these instructions.